mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

 .. figure:: images/overset_grid_convergence.png
     :width: 800
     :align: center

-    Grid Convergence of ADflow in comparision to various other solvers.
+    Grid Convergence of ADflow in comparison to various other solvers.